python/cpython/Doc/library/undoc.rst

 :mod:`ihooks`
    --- Import hook support (for :mod:`rexec`; may become obsolete).

-   .. warning:: The ihooks module has been removed in Python 3.0.
+   .. warning:: The :mod:`ihooks` module has been removed in Python 3.0.

 Platform specific modules